In the Hospital

 A high protein diet may be recommended for you following surgery because proteins can help your body heal faster; however, any previous diet restrictions that you had before surgery, such as a low-salt diet, low-cholesterol diet, diabetic or renal diet, likely will still be required after surgery.
 These guidelines have not changed!

 Contact your heart specialist for specific heart healthy diets.
 If you are overweight, weight loss is important, but immediately after surgery you want to make sure you are getting enough calories, protein, and water to allow your body to heal.
-Also, be sure you do not combine alcohol with narcotic pain medications.
+Also, be sure you do not combine alcohol or other mind-altering drugs with narcotic pain medications.

 Everyone responds differently to surgery, medications, and recovery.

 If you have any questions at any point in your heart surgery course, always reach out to your heart specialist or surgery team to address your concerns.
 The better educated you are about what to expect and how your body heals, the better you can expect to recover from surgery.
 Always defer to your cardiothoracic surgeon’s guidelines for you, though, because they are tailored to your specific requirements.
 Be sure to ask questions and clarify any information that is unclear so that you can be better prepared for your surgery and recovery.